iofoundry/ontology/supplychain/README.md

 - Farhad Ameri, Evan Wallace, Reid Yoder, Enabling Traceability in Agri-Food Supply Chains Using an Ontological Approach, ASME International Design Engineering Technical Conferences and Computers and Information in Engineering Conference,  ASME IDETC2020-19995, August 2020, St. Louis, MO.
 - Farhad Ameri and Boonserm Kulvatanyou, Modeling a Supply Chain Ontology Based on a Top-Level Ontology, International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, Volume 1B: 38th Computers and Information in Engineering Conference, ASME IDETC2019-98278, Anaheim, CA,  August 2019.

-## Current Outstanding Issues
-- Classifers are excluded from the first release.
-The plan is to reuse the identifer/classifers patterns provided by Commons Ontologies.
-However, since their adoption requires some architectural decisions at the core level, this release only includes a few classes related to identifiers.
-- Representation of various states of a shipment (delayed, delivered, etc) requires some temporal interval properties (based Allen's Inverval Algebra) which are currently missing.
-- The base ontology is large and can be split into several smaller ontologies.
-Once the geeral approach for using 'sub-topics' in IOF is further formalized, the based ontology will be re-architectured.